neoforge-dev/starter/memory-bank/progress.md

 - **Documentation**:
   - Complete API documentation
   - Add more examples to the component documentation
+  - Document testing approach
+  - Create component registry to prevent future duplicates
+  - Add component organization guidelines to documentation
+  - Document the approach used for fixing ESM URL scheme errors
-  - Create a comprehensive testing guide
+  - Create a guide for mocking components with CDN imports

 - **Component Optimization**:
   - Improve performance of complex components